explainers-by-googlers/opener-storage-partitioning/README.md

 #### Concrete Example

-If a publisher, say publisher.com, opens a new window on login.com as part of a login flow the second window will be on a transient storage partition and not have access to the same storage as it would if the user navigated directly to login.com on a new window.
+If a publisher, say publisher.example, opens a new window on tracker.example to profile the user the second window will be on a transient storage partition and not have access to the same storage as it would if the user navigated directly to tracker.example on a new window.
 The two windows will, however, be able to communicate via post message.
+This prevents usage of the first-party storage partition of tracker.example for tracking that depends on using post message.

 ### Proposal 2b: Opt-in restoration of opener